chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 #### Custody concentration and counterparty risk

-Most U.S. spot BTC ETFs rely on a small set of qualified custodians—most prominently Coinbase Custody for several of the largest funds, and Fidelity Digital Assets for FBTC.
+Most U.S. spot BTC ETFs rely on a small set of qualified custodians—most prominently Coinbase Custody for several of the largest funds.
 This concentration introduces systemic counterparty risk: a severe custodian failure, operational freeze, or regulatory action could impair primary-market creations/redemptions and disrupt price discovery, with spillovers across spot and derivatives.
 Common mitigants include segregated on-chain addresses, SOC audits, insurance policies, and bankruptcy‑remote trust structures, but these reduce rather than eliminate tail risk.

 ---

 ## Section II: Order Management and Market Microstructure

-Understanding exchange products sets the foundation, but fully understanding market structure requires knowing how orders interact with market infrastructure.

-### Order Book Dynamics and Liquidity Assessment
+### Order Book Dynamics

 An **order book** reveals the supply and demand structure of a market by displaying resting limit orders ranked by price and size.
 The **best bid and offer (BBO)** represents the highest buy order and lowest sell order, with their difference forming the **bid-ask spread**, a key measure of market liquidity and trading costs.